jpsteil/grid_tutorial/docs/getting_started.md

 From the grid_tutorial repo copy the /static/images directory to your application directory.
 This will get all the tutorial icons and such copied to your application.

-Next we'll cut and paste the following block into templates/index.html
+Next we'll cut and paste the following block into templates/index.html, replacing everything that is there.
 ```html
 [[extend 'layout.html']]